stuartgl/FoundIt/README.md

 SSL v3 in use|1.1|=Inf=|SSL v3 is too old for this day and age.|SSL v3 is too old for this day and age.
 Weak crypto is bad for business.|Attackers sniffing traffic and such like.|TLS, bigger numbers are better.|https://nmap.org/nsedoc/scripts/sslv3.html||51cd054352336bd374839b2bc826a878
 ```

-Beta features: There is also an index.html file which will make calls to the same DB if accessed via a web server such as python's simpleHTTPServer module.
+___(Beta) There is also an index.html file in the root which will make calls to the same DB if accessed via a web server such as python's simpleHTTPServer module.

 There is the vague ambition of using this as the basis for a report generator, but at the moment only basic search functionality is in place.
 Sometimes it throws CORS errors.
-Working on fixing this/building the web interface out further/implementing a proper design is low on my list of things #TODO**.
+Working on fixing this/building the web interface out further/implementing a proper design is low on my list of things #TODO.___

 ```
 python -m SimpleHTTPServer 8090 | firefox http://localhost:8090
 ```

-### Technical details
+## Technical(ish) details

-On launch the script will attempt to create a local SQLite DB (called 'findings_db.sqlite') and populate a table (called 'findings') from the findings_db.json file, or the file specified if the -i flag is given an argument.
+On launch, the script will attempt to create a local SQLite DB (called 'findings_db.sqlite') and populate a table (called 'findings') from the findings_db.json file, or the file specified if the -i flag is given an argument.

 Any local 'findings' table will be dropped.
 Sorry if you had something in there, it's gone now.